Written by Upsolve Team.

 The Petition is a series of different forms that outline your financial resources and obligations.
 It is how you show that you are unable to make ends meet.
 At filing, you will need to present a few other documents including your certificate of financial counseling, your redacted tax returns and pay stubs.

-Mountain view, MO is within the Western District of Missouri
+Mountain View, CA is within the Northern District of California

 - Expect to keep copies of your documents.